complexphoton/MESTI.m/README.md

 - [Angle dependence of a mm-wide metalens](./examples/2d_metalens): 2D, using <code>mesti()</code> with compressed input/output matrices (APF-c).

 Also see the following repositories:
-- [APF inverse design](https://github.com/complexphoton/APF_inverse_design): Using MESTI to perform multi-channel inverse design.
+- [APF inverse design](https://github.com/complexphoton/APF_inverse_design): Using MESTI.m to perform multi-channel inverse design.
-- [Imaging simulations](https://github.com/complexphoton/Imaging-simulations): Using MESTI to perform full-wave simulations of imaging inside scattering media.
+- [Imaging simulations](https://github.com/complexphoton/Imaging-simulations): Using MESTI.m to perform full-wave simulations of imaging inside scattering media.

 ## Gallery
 Here are some animations from the examples above: